-Home - Vegetables - Crispy Smashed Potatoes with Garlic and Parmesan
+Home - Vegetables - Oven-Crisp Smashed Potatoes with Garlic

 This post may contain affiliate links.
 Please read my disclosure policy.

-Image of an oval white platter with crispy roasted yellow potatoes with sage and rosemary sprigs on top of a linen napkin
+Crispy smashed potatoes on an oval white platter with with sage and rosemary sprigs.

-Image of an oval white platter with crispy roasted yellow potatoes with sage and rosemary sprigs on a wood background on top of a linen napkin
+Image of an oval white platter with crispy smashed yellow potatoes with sage and rosemary sprigs.

-• Preheat your oven at least 30 minutes in advance — the high oven temperature is a key to success.
+• Preheat your oven about 30 minutes in advance — the even, high oven temperature is the key to success.

 • Make sure to season the boiling water with the amount of salt stated in the recipe.
 This will help the potatoes taste delicious all the way through.